Home » Recipes » Dessert Recipes » Halloween Ghost Cupcakes

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Vegetable Shortening (You may know this by the brand name “Crisco.”)
+• Vegetable shortening — You may know this by the brand name “Crisco.”

-• Black Decorator Icing (Available in tubes in the cake decorating section at the grocery story, or from craft stores.)
+• Black Decorator Icing — Available in tubes in the cake decorating section at the grocery story, or from craft stores.

-• Black Cupcake Liners (Recommended but not absolutely necessary.)
+• Black Cupcake Liners — Recommended but not absolutely necessary.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Halloween Ghost Cupcakes
+How to Make Halloween Ghost Cupcakes

 Preheat the Oven and Prep the Pan